 Jianbai “Jenn” Wang, Ph.D., has technology development and patent law experience in many hardware and software fields.
-Jenn has prosecuted patents covering the areas of microelectronic fabrication, digital and analog circuit design, microcontrollers, signal processing, sensors and actuators, memory systems, software applications, and computer system architecture.
+Jenn has prosecuted patents covering the areas of microelectronic fabrication, digital and analog circuit design, microcontrollers, signal processing, sensors and actuators, memory systems, computer architecture, image processing, data visualization, software applications, and artificial intelligence.
+Jenn has also worked on a number of IP due diligence projects involving complex technology.
 She is fluent in Chinese and English.

-Jenn has co-authored several peer-reviewed articles in the field of sensors and actuators and is also a co-inventor on three US patent matters.
+Jenn has co-authored several peer-reviewed articles in the field of sensors and actuators and is also a co-inventor on three US patents.

 Recipient, Emory Scholarship and Law Faculty Scholarship from Santa Clara University School of Law